AOSC-Dev/systemd-boot-friend-rs/README.md

 systemd-boot-friend init
 ```

-You can also manually choose the kernel version.
+You can also manually choose the kernel you would like to install.

 ```bash
 systemd-boot-friend
 ```

-Or use subcommands
+Subcommands are also supported, you may look up for them by
+executing the following command.

 ```bash
 systemd-boot-friend --help